A Citrix Virtual Apps or Citrix Virtual Desktops site uses three SQL Server databases:

 - For optimum performance, enable the SQL Server Read-Committed Snapshot.
 For details, see CTX 137161.

 - To configure mirroring, first set the database to use the full recovery model (simple model is the default).
 Back up the principal database to a file and copy it to the mirror server.
-On the mirror database, restore the backup file to the mirror server.
-Then, start mirroring on the principal server.
+Then, restore the backup file on the mirror server.
+Finally, start mirroring on the principal server.

 When all the scripts complete successfully, the database administrator gives the Citrix administrator the three principal database addresses.

-In Studio, you are prompted to continue the site creation, and are returned to the Databases page.
+Studio prompts you to continue the site creation.
+You are returned to the Databases page.
 Enter the addresses.
-If any of the servers hosting a database cannot be contacted, an error message is displayed.
+If any of the servers hosting a database cannot be contacted, an error message appears.